AngelClaudio/AngelClaudio/README.md

 ![image](https://pbs.twimg.com/profile_banners/1188031595904720896/1594631556/1500x500)

 - 🔭 I’m currently working on ...
 Data Science projects using Python\R\SQL\Apache Spark.
-I also do Angular on my spare time.
+I work I do Angular and .NET C#
 - 🌱 I’m currently learning ...
 Master of Science in Data Science
 - 👯 I’m looking to collaborate on ...
 Data Science projects and Angular sites
 - 🤔 I’m looking for help with ... advance math in Python